CERAWEEK-Southeast Asia's growth, energy transition to rely on gas access

 By Curtis Williams

-March 8 (Reuters) - Southeast Asia's future economic growth and commitments to net-zero emissions goals will weigh heavily on the region's access to affordable natural gas, a study released this week showed.
+March 8 (Reuters) - Southeast Asia's future economic growth and commitments to net-zero emissions goals will weigh heavily on the region's access to affordable natural gas, according to preliminary finding in a study to be released in coming weeks.

 Paul Everingham, chief executive officer of the Asia Natural Gas and Energy Association (ANGEA), said last year's sky high gas prices pose a threat to the region's developing economies, some of which have switched back to coal for cost reasons.